census-instrumentation/opencensus-specs/trace/gRPC.md

 Outgoing requests should be a span kind of CLIENT and incoming requests should be a span kind of SERVER.

-In Stackdriver Trace where currently the data model does not have a Span.Kind, the exported span names will be prefixed with `Sent.` (for CLIENT kind) and `Recv.` (for SERVER kind).
+For backends that does not support Span.Kind, the exported span names can be prefixed with `Sent.` (for CLIENT kind) and `Recv.` (for SERVER kind).

 ## Propagation